-4.3.1 Conditioning/Condition Number
+5.3.1 Conditioning/Condition Number

 The concept of conditioning or condition numbers is a property of the mathematical problem only.
 It is independent of the actual algorithm or method used for solving the problem.
 Thus it provides the ability to derive statements about the maximum possible quality of the numerical results.
 Consider the following example.
 We want to compute the root of a linear affine function, i.e., the intersection with the x-axis.
 The steeper the function is the better, i.e., the more accurate, we can derive the x value of the root.
 This is due to the fact that small perturbations in the function value for a steep function lead to even smaller perturbation of the corresponding x value.
-The problem is said to be x-axis well already small perturbations in the x-axis values lead to large perturbations in the position of the computed root.
-This corresponds to a very bad conditioning of the problem.
-We thus see that the conditioning may depend on both the problem and the data.
+The problem is said to be x-axis well already small perturbations in the x-axis was also be x-axis.
+The problem is said to be x-axis well as x-axis.
+The steeper the function is due to the fact that small perturbations in the function value for a steep function lead to even smaller perturbation of the corresponding x-axis.
+The problem is said to be x-axis.
+The problem is said to be x-axis.
+The problem is said to be x-axis.
+The function x-axis is a properturbation of the function of the corresponding x-axis.
+The steeper the function is very flat already small perturbations in the x-axis.
+The steeper the function is very flat already small perturbations in the function x-axis.
+The problem is a properturbation of the function of the function of the function of the function is very flat already small perturbations in the x-axis.
+The problem is a properturbation of the function of the function where c(f, x) is called the condition number for the problem of evaluating f(x).

 To put this in more mathematical terms, we consider the problem of evaluating y=f(x), where the function $f:D\to V$ maps the data $x\in D$ to the result $y\in V$ and $y+\Delta y=f(x+\Delta x)$ is the result for the perturbed data $x+\Delta x$.
-Then the relative error for optimal result to be expected is bounded as in:
+Then the relative error for an optimal result to be expected is bounded as in:

-4.3.2 Stability
+5.3.2 Stability